aaronromeo/pyrfid-jukebox/README.md

 ### 11. Enable RDIF

 - Enable SPI Interface:
   - The SPI interface must be enabled on your Raspberry Pi for the mfrc522 module to communicate with the RFID reader.
-You can enable SPI using the raspi-config tool.
-Run sudo raspi-config, navigate to "Interfacing Options" > "SPI" and enable it.
+You can enable SPI using the `raspi-config` tool.
+Run `sudo raspi-config`, navigate to "Interfacing Options" > "SPI" and enable it.
 After enabling, reboot your Raspberry Pi.
 - Check SPI Device Files:
   - After enabling SPI, check if the SPI device files exist.
 You should find device files like /dev/spidev0.0 or /dev/spidev0.1.You can check this by running ls /dev/spi* in the terminal.